 If he turns you down at least you will know where you stand.

-After about a year of no contact, my ex sent me a message, “hey! how are you doing?”.
+After about a year of no contact, my ex-girlfriend sent me a message asking how I am doing.
 I am wondering if I should reply to her or not.
 It has been a year, and I still have a lot of feelings for her.
 It started out really awesome, I felt like I was in a dream, she really showed me so much love, but sometimes when we went out to places, she would suddenly go cold and distant or extremely moody, and I would try to ask her what was wrong, but she told me that she had a headache, or got like that whenever she was dirty (like from being outside).
 After 3 months, out of the blue, she would get really nasty towards me and glare at me in a really mean way and snap at me for no reason, and she would say, “you need to love my bad side too”.

 Don’t be that guy.